Ajaybhaskar-Athi/Devops_Notes/Cloud Computing Nptel/4_Cloud Deployment Models.md

 ### **Conclusion**

-Each of these managers serves a distinct purpose within IT infrastructure. **Cloud Managers** are concerned with cloud resources, **Cluster Managers** focus on coordinating multiple nodes to work together, and **Computer Managers** deal with individual machine operations.
+Each of these these managers serves a distinct purpose within IT infrastructure. **Cloud Managers** are concerned with cloud resources, **Cluster Managers** focus on coordinating multiple nodes to work together, and **Computer Managers** deal with individual machine operations.
 Understanding these tools helps organizations choose the right technology to fit their operational needs, whether they’re working with cloud platforms, distributed systems, or local devices.